NREL-Sienna/EGRET2Sienna/README.md

-# EGRET2SIIP.jl
+# EGRET2Sienna.jl
-## A Julia Package to convert EGRET System JSON to tabular data (RTS-GMLC format) and make a SIIP PSY System.
+## A Julia Package to convert EGRET System JSON to tabular data (RTS-GMLC format) and make a Sienna PSY System.

 ## Introduction
 **Module Capabilities**
 * The module has functionality to convert a EGRET System JSON (currently DA Is supported) to tabular data formatted for the SIIP PSY tabular data parser.
-* The module also has a capability to build a SIIP PSY System from the converted tabular data.
+* The module also has a capability to build a Sienna PSY System from the converted tabular data.

 ## Usage at a Glance